JuliaInterop/RCall.jl/README.md

 ```julia
 Pkg.add("RCall")
 ```
 from within Julia should be sufficient.
-For further details, see the [Installing RCall.jl](doc/Installation.md).
+For further details, see [Installing RCall.jl](doc/Installation.md).

 ### Attaching the package
 Attaching the package in a Julia session with